 SAN JUAN, Puerto Rico and NEW YORK — The word is pa’lante

 In Puerto Rican culture, from the island to the Bronx, it is steeped in meaning, and roughly translated from Spanish as “forward” or “onward.”
 It was coined as street slang amid the community activism and fight for Puerto Rican self-determination that grew out of Spanish Harlem in the late 1960s.
-And these days the word has become less about radical politics and more about economics and resiliency.
+These days the word has become less about radical politics and more about economics and resiliency.

 With a relatively high cost of living, an oppressive level of debt and a 60 percent unemployment rate, Puerto Rico is losing the next generation of its middle class to the U.S. in a “brain drain.”
 And a new surge of immigration has begun.